 Definition

-• cerebral microbleeds (CMBs) – hemosiderin deposits caused by small hemorrhages, may serve as a radiologic biomarker of small vessel disease (SVD)
+• cerebral microbleeds (CMBs) or cerebral microhemorrhages are characterized by hemosiderin deposits caused by small hemorrhages, and may serve as a radiologic biomarker of small vessel disease (SVD)

-• black, round, or oval lesions on blood-sensitive MRI sequences – (T2*/GRE or SWI)
+• black lesions on blood-sensitive MRI sequences (GRE T2* or SWI images)

-• often found incidentally on MRI scans; incidence increases with age
+• often found incidentally; the prevalence increases with age

 • microhemorrhages are associated with: